 In almost any kind of wrongful death case, it is important to move quickly.
 For instance, the surveillance video that shows a crime has been committed might get recorded over every week or ten days, or a key witness might move or change his phone number.
 That is why it is so important to gather the evidence, and do it quickly.

 Of course mourning the loss of a loved family member takes priority.
 That is the most important thing.
 But consulting with a knowledgeable attorney who shows empathy and skill in handling wrongful deaths probably comes second.
 The attorney you hire should know what to do, and how to do it.
 He or she should give you the freedom to focus on re-building your life while the law firm focuses on the case.
 Filing a lawsuit against the responsible party is almost always necessary.
 While a settlement may be reached, the goal should always be preparing the case for a trial.
 Not only is that the best way to be ready for trial, but it is also the best way to make the defendant want to settle.

 If you are reading this article because you have experienced a tragic loss in your life, we are sorry.
 We hope this article has been helpful.

-If you’d like to talk with one of our experienced attorneys, call us for a free private consultation.
+If you’d like to talk with one of our experienced wrongful death attorneys, call us for a free private consultation.
 Our main office’s telephone number is 678 940 1444.
 It costs no money to talk with us and learn more about the law and what make us different—and if we can’t take your case, we’ll recommend another lawyer who can.
 We work on a contingency fee arrangement which means if you decide to hire our firm it will cost you no money up front.
 We don’t bill per hour; we don’t charge a retainer; and we don’t charge a flat fee.
 We only get paid at the end when you get paid.
 Our fee is a percentage of the damages we win at trial or through settlement.